LRharlekin/fs17-frontend/README.md

 This application is a user-friendly, interactive web shop built with React and TypeScript, Redux and RTK for state management, react-hook-forms for form handling, and MUI for styling.

+It uses the fake product and user data from the [Platzi Fakestore API](https://api.escuelajs.co/).

 When you first land on the site, you'll be greeted with a clean, modern interface that's designed with a light theme by default.

 As you explore the application, you'll find various functionalities depending on the specific purpose of the app.
 These range from browsing the shop's content, interacting with your preferred products in the shopping cart, to signing into your user profile.